tundeakins/Planet_tools/README.md

 # Planet Tools
 Useful functions to perform everyday conversions and calculation of quantities in exoplanetary science.
-Its a work in progress, so I  am constantly adding and modifying them
+It is a work in progress, so I  am constantly adding and modifying them

 The **convert_params** module contains the following functions: